Contrast-Security-OSS/docs/content/installation/java/JavaOverview.md

 <!--
 title: "Java Agent Overview"
 description: "Overview of the Java Agent"
-tags: "Java agent overview introduction"
+tags: "installation Java agent overview introduction" -->
--->

 The Java Agent analyzes the behavior of Java applications running on J2EE containers, newer frameworks like netty, Play or Vert.X, fatjar/microservice applications like SpringBoot, or even regular old desktop Java applications.
 If there's a JVM, the Java Agent can get security insights into it.